tylerg509/ticketing/client/README.md

-To run use ticketing.dev instead of localhost 3000 when running on skaffold dev
+To view the webpage visit ticketing.dev instead of localhost 3000 when running on skaffold